nomeski80/OGK.Tattoo/README.md

 I have added descriptions of all images to support with screen readers.

 # Technologies Used
-HTML, CSS , Codeanywhere, Github, Dev tools, cloudconvert.com to convert my images to webp.
+HTML, CSS , Codeanywhere, Github, Dev tools, cloudconvert.com to convert my images to webp and Favicon.io.

 # Credits

-I started off the project relying heavily on the tutorials from the Love Running project but after taling with my mentor and exploring other website and YouTube tutorials I gained a little more confidence in trying out tools like flex box the Box model independently to fit my website, rather than trying to fit new content into the love running set up.
+I started off the project relying heavily on the tutorials from the Love Running project but after talking with my mentor and exploring other websites and YouTube tutorials I gained a little more confidence in trying out tools like flex box the Box model independently to fit my website, rather than trying to fit new content into the love running set up.

 Structure for this README doc was taken from readme-examples [https://github.com/kera-cudmore/readme-examples/blob/main/milestone1-readme.md#user-experience-ux]

 All art work and images have come from Jack the tattoo and grafiti aritst as his own work. [https://www.instagram.com/ogk.tattoos/] most from his public page and some sent directly to me from him.

-## screen shots from stages throughout the project
+I also used w3schools.com and the code institude tutorials to help me with my understanding of forms.

 ## what went well, what I managed to fix and what I'm still not happy with
 Early on in the project I had trouble with CodeAnywhere but I understand this was happening for lots of people.
 Since then, it has been working much more smoothly and quickly.
-I did concided moving over to GitPod but since it has been working fince now I have stuck with CodeAnywhere
+I did concided moving over to GitPod but since it has been working fince now I have stuck with CodeAnywhere.

 3/2/24
-Menu items do not stay untoggled when on th screens.
+Menu items do not stay untoggled when on the screens.

-Media query says display:block it still works as a toggle.
+Media query says display:block but it still works as a toggle.
 The bars for the menu stick to the logo and I can not yet move them to the right.
 I have tried dev tools to play with padding and flex.
 I have tried right:0.
 Can not seem to get it to work.
 <img src="assets/images/Screenshot 2024-02-12 8.19.16 AM.png" alt=" screen shot of the nav bar">